unternet-co/unternet.co/docs/web-applets/reference/applet.md

 # Applet

-The `Applet` class represents the interface through which the parent window interacts with an applet running in a child window.
+The `Applet` class represents the interface through which the client interacts with an applet window.
 It is returned by the `AppletFactory.connect()` method and provides access to the applet's properties, data, and actions.

 ## Constructor

 ### Applet()

-Creates a new `Applet` instance that communicates with the specified child window.
+Creates a new `Applet` instance that communicates with the specified applet window.
 Don't use this directly, this class should only be instantiated through the `applets.connect()` method.

 #### Parameters